 This type of work isn’t just helpful with investigating IT people.
 It can be used to investigate anyone without them knowing.
 (Of course, there are still privacy issues to be concerned with and this is not a way to skirt those.)
 Typically when we want to capture data from an employee’s computer, we work with IT to make up a story such as described above.
 Any kind of story to get the unsuspecting employee to turn over their computer.
 However, this route isn’t always possible and that is where the covert imaging comes in handy.

-So if you’re ever faced with a situation where there’s concern about moving forward with the investigation because you don’t see a way around alerting the individual being investigated – keep this option open and know that Vestige can work closely with you to ensure a flawless investigation.
+So if you’re ever faced with a situation where there’s concern about moving forward with the investigation because you don’t see a way around alerting the individual being investigated – keep this option open and know that Vestige can work closely with you to ensure a flawless computer data investigation.

 by Greg Kelley, EnCE, DFCP, Chief Technology Officer at Vestige Digital Investigations